What is Identity Theft and how does it work?

 STEP 3: Contact your police department and file a report.
 Be sure to request a copy of the report to help you with creditors who may want proof of the crime.

 STEP 4: Report the theft to the Federal Trade Commission by calling (877) ID THEFT / (877) 438-4338 or at IdentityTheft.gov.
 This site is the federal government’s one-stop resource for identity theft victims.
 The site provides streamlined checklists and sample letters to guide you through the recovery process.

-Your MasterCard card will have new benefits.
-Effective 14 July 2014, benefits will include Identity Theft Resolution Services.
+Your MasterCard card has new benefits.
+Effective 14 July 2014, benefits include Identity Theft Resolution Services.
 To learn more about this valuable benefit, please call 1-800-MC-ASSIST (1-800-622-7747).
 To request a printed Guide to Benefits, call 419-238-1463.
 You can also visit www.mastercard.com/debitstandard-gtb for a full description of the new benefits and how to use them.